dmitrykrivaltsevich/codereview/Checklist.md

 Java / Scala
 ---------------
 1. All fields of an instance of Singleton can be safely used in multiple threads (i.e. thread-safe).
 For example, `SimpleDateFormat` in Java requires external synchronization or shouldn't be used as a class field in a Singleton.
+2. Type of elements in collection and the type of an argument in `contains` operation should be the same.
+The compiler will not fail if one pass an integer into the `contains` operation on list which contains only strings because of the definition of the method: `contains(Object o)`.

 JavaScript
 ---------------